 As a professional services business employing professional people we have not identified a material slavery and human trafficking risk in our own business.

-During the last year we have again reviewed our suppliers.
+During the last year we have again reviewed our suppliers to ensure they have appropriate policies in place.
 We contract primarily with blue chip companies where the risk of slavery and human trafficking taking place within those businesses continues to be low.
 Our risk assessment concluded that although the risk was low overall, our outsourced facilities management in the UK continues to be an area where we require further and ongoing reassurance.
 This area covers:

 We continue to ensure that all our providers in these fields continue to pay the London Living Wage or the National Minimum wage as appropriate.
-As set out below we will be seeking formal written confirmation of their compliance with this and other applicable laws and regulations regarding modern slavery and human trafficking.
+As set out below we continue to obtain formal written confirmation of their compliance with this and other applicable laws and regulations regarding modern slavery and human trafficking.

-We require the firms partners and staff, including temporary workers and consultants to the firm and others who are subject to the direction of the firm, to comply with our Anti-Slavery and Human Trafficing Policy.
-We also place a strong emphasis across the organisation on publicising and encouraging compliance to our stated values which are Respect, Integrity, Responsibility and Teamwork; for example all staff (including those from outsourced providers who have staff based in our buildings) and partners are being required to attend "Values Workshops" in September/October 219 to reinforce the importance of these values.
+We require the firm's partners and staff, including temporary workers and consultants to the firm and others who are subject to the direction of the firm, to comply with our Anti-Slavery and Human Trafficking Policy.
+We also place a strong emphasis across the organisation on publicising and encouraging compliance to our stated values which are People First, Embracing ESG and Collaboration,

-- Where appropriate, seek written confirmation from suppliers identified as being a higher risk by our risk assessment procedures, concerning their compliance with applicable laws and regulations regarding modern slavery and human trafficking.
+In 2022 we introduced an updated Supplier Management Process which includes more detailed questions on modern slavery and human trafficking.
+This updated Process is applied to all material new suppliers and during the current year we will seek appropriate written confirmation from suppliers identified as being higher risk by our risk assessment procedures concerning their compliance with applicable laws and regulations regarding modern slavery and human trafficking.